The Dancing Girl (short story): Ōta Toyotarō

-Toyotarō’s father died when he was a young child, and he was raised by his mother in Tokyo.
-Toyotarō claims that he had been a good son, having given his mother “the strength to go through life.”
+Toyotarō's father died when he was a young child, and he was raised by his mother in Tokyo.
+Toyotarō claims that he had been a good son, having given his mother "the strength to go through life."

 Prior to his arrival in Berlin, Toyotarō was an exemplary student and employee in Tokyo.
-He studied law at the University of Tokyo and reports “having achieved greater honor than had any other student since the founding of the university.”
+He studied law at the University of Tokyo and reports "having achieved greater honor than had any other student since the founding of the university."
 He is a polyglot, speaking French and German as well as Japanese.

-During his stay in Berlin, Toyotarō is disillusioned with the “passive, mechanical being” he has become.
+During his stay in Berlin, Toyotarō is disillusioned with the "passive, mechanical being" he has become.
 He no longer takes pride in having excelled at academic and professional endeavours.
 He feels as though his success was a reward for being passive.

 Toyotarō admits to being a weak-willed person, and immediately agreeing with his superiors without considering consequences.
 Throughout the novella, Toyotarō himself plays a secondary role in most events: it is largely the actions of Elise, his mother, and Aizawa Kenkichi that further the narrative.
 He expresses shame over this quality, but no desire to rectify it.

 Elise

 Elise (also written as Elis) was born into a poor family, and received little formal education growing up.
 She is described as having blue eyes and golden hair.
 Toyotarō is taken aback by her appearance upon meeting her, and remarks on her beauty throughout the novella.

 At fifteen, Elise began training as a dancer for a theatre in response to an advertisement.
-At the time of meeting Toyotarō, Elise was employed as the theatre’s second dancer.
+At the time of meeting Toyotarō, Elise was employed as the theatre's second dancer.
 Toyotarō recounts the hardship of her life: Elise is worked to the bone with daytime rehearsals and nighttime performances, and her wages are a pittance.
-Toyotarō states that, despite it being common for dancing girls to become prostitutes due to these conditions, Elise has not done so because of her “modest nature” and her father's protection.
+Toyotarō states that, despite it being common for dancing girls to become prostitutes due to these conditions, Elise has not done so because of her "modest nature" and her father's protection.

 Toyotarō becomes something of a mentor for Elise near the beginning of their relationship.
 Elise had enjoyed reading since she was a child, and voraciously read any material that Toyotarō gave her.
-She initially has an accent when speaking, and a poor grasp of grammar and punctuation, but Toyotarō claims that his tutelage removed Elise’s accent and improved her writing.
-There is a reference to Elise in the modern anime titled, Bungou Stray Dogs.
-In this anime, Elise is the main power source of the character Ōgai Mori, taking the form of a girl with blonde hair and blue eyes.
+She initially has an accent when speaking, and a poor grasp of grammar and punctuation, but Toyotarō claims that his tutelage removed Elise's accent and improved her writing.